Deep Blue (chess computer): Hardware

 Deep Blue used custom VLSI chips to parallelize the alpha–beta search algorithm, an example of symbolic AI.
 The system derived its playing strength mainly from computing power.
 It was an IBM RS/6000 SP, a supercomputer with a massively parallel architecture based on 30 PowerPC 604e processors and 480 custom 600 nm CMOS VLSI "chess chips" designed to execute the chess-playing expert system, as well as FPGAs intended to allow patching of the VLSIs (which ultimately went unused) all housed in two cabinets.
 The chess chip has four parts: the move generator, the smart-move stack, the evaluation function, and the search control.
-The move generator is a 8x8 combinational logic circuit, a chess board in miniature.
+The move generator is an 8×8 combinational logic circuit, a chess board in miniature.

 In 1997, Deep Blue was upgraded again to become the 259th most powerful supercomputer according to the TOP500 list, achieving 11.38 GFLOPS on the parallel high performance LINPACK benchmark.
 Deeper Blue was capable of evaluating 200 million positions per second, twice as many as the 1996 version.